ApeSwapFinance/eip-5725-vesting-nft-implementation/EIP-draft.md

     function vestedPayoutAtTime(uint256 tokenId, uint256 timestamp) external view returns (uint256 payout);

     /**
-     * @notice Number of tokens for an NFT which are currently vesting (locked).
+     * @notice Number of tokens for an NFT which are currently vesting.
      * @dev The sum of vestedPayout and vestingPayout SHOULD always be the total payout.
      * @param tokenId The NFT token id
-     * @return payout The number of tokens for the NFT which have not been claimed yet,
+     * @return payout The number of tokens for the NFT which are vesting until a future date.
+     */
-     *   regardless of whether they are ready to claim */ function vestingPayout(uint256 tokenId) external view returns (uint256 payout);
+    function vestingPayout(uint256 tokenId) external view returns (uint256 payout);

-    /**
-     * @notice Number of tokens for the NFT which can be claimed at the current timestamp
-     * @dev It is RECOMMENDED that this is calculated as the `vestedPayout()` value with the total
-     * amount of tokens claimed subtracted.
-     * @param tokenId The NFT token id
-     * @return payout The number of vested tokens for the NFT which have not been claimed yet */ function claimablePayout(uint256 tokenId) external view returns (uint256 payout);

     /**
      * @notice The start and end timestamps for the vesting of the provided NFT